 Goats don’t need grain to survive, in fact, they can live happily on pasture or hay, or a combination of both, but grains can help provide extra vitamins & minerals, as well as 12-16% extra protein.
 I’ve put my goats on a 100% pasture and hay diet (also called grass-fed) and I’ve also fed them grain.
 There is a boost in milk when I feed grain and I believe it really helps cover any mineral deficiencies you may have on your farm.
 If you have a pregnant or milking goat, I definitely recommend giving a cup a day of grain.
 Make sure NOT to overdo it on grain.
 A classic newbie goat owner mistake is to overfeed grain and then their goat will bloat and very often die.
 BE SURE to only feed a small handful (no more than a cup) per day and you can feed more if your goat is a larger breed or producing more milk.

 Supplements/Minerals (1-2% of their diet)

 Minerals are an important part of a goat diet.
-Like I said before, with the soil depletion of today, you need to make sure that your goats aren’t missing out on any essential elements.
+Goats have a high need for minerals, so you need to make sure that your goats aren’t missing out on any essential elements.

 How we feed our Goats Supplements & Minerals: